dev-TusharGaikwad/devSython/README.md

 ## I'm a Student, Developer, and also a Filmmaker!!

-- 🌱 I’m currently learning everything 🤣
+- 🧑‍💼 Working as Application Developer
 - 👯‍♂️ I’m looking to collaborate with other content creators
-- 🥅 2021 Goals: Contribute more to Open Source projects
+- 🥅 2023 Goals: Contribute more to Open Source projects
 - ⚡ Other Interests: I love filmmaking / cinematography

 ---